jasonlinkai/app_packaging/README.md

 ### 2. [Install Android Studio](https://developer.android.com/studio)

-Use standard install
+-   Use standard install
 Android Studio -> Preferences | Appearance & Behavior → System Settings open → Android SDK.

-Select the "SDK Platforms" tab from within the SDK Manager, then check the box next to "Show Package Details" in the bottom right corner.
+-   Select the "SDK Platforms" tab from within the SDK Manager, then check the box next to "Show Package Details" in the bottom right corner.

-Look for and expand the Android 10 (Q) entry, then make sure the following items are checked:

-Android SDK Platform 29
-Intel x86 Atom_64 System Image or Google APIs Intel x86 Atom System Image
+-   Look for and expand the Android 10 (Q) entry, then make sure the following items are checked: Android SDK Platform 29 and Intel x86 Atom_64 System Image or Google APIs Intel x86 Atom System Image.

-Next, select the "SDK Tools" tab and check the box next to "Show Package Details" here as well.
+-   Next, select the "SDK Tools" tab and check the box next to "Show Package Details" here as well.

-Look for and expand the "Android SDK Build-Tools" entry, then make sure that 29.0.2 is selected.
+-   Look for and expand the "Android SDK Build-Tools" entry, then make sure that 29.0.2 is selected.

-Finally, click "Apply" to download and install the Android SDK and related build tools.
+-   Finally, click "Apply" to download and install the Android SDK and related build tools.

 ### 3. Add PATH to ~/.zshrc